batect/batect/docs/tips/Proxies.md

 Note that batect will not add missing environment variables if only one in a pair is defined.
 (For example, if `http_proxy` is defined, but `HTTP_PROXY` isn't, then only `http_proxy` is propagated and `HTTP_PROXY` is left unset.)

+## Proxies running on the host machine

+If you run a local proxy on your host machine such as [Cntlm](http://cntlm.sourceforge.net/), referring to this proxy with `localhost` will not work from inside a Docker container, as `localhost` refers to the container, not the host machine.

+Starting with v0.16, if you are running batect on OS X with Docker 17.06 or later, batect will automatically rewrite proxy-related environment variables that refer to `localhost` so that they refer to the host machine.

+If you are running batect on Linux, or using an older version of Docker, batect will not rewrite proxy-related environment variables.
+Support for Linux will be added in the future, check [this issue on GitHub](https://github.com/charleskorn/batect/issues/10) for updates.